Valley Park announces wave pool will not open in 2020

-HURRICANE, W.Va. — Putnam County Parks and Recreation board members decided Thursday evening that Waves of Fun, its wave pool at Valley Park in Hurricane, West Virginia, will not open for the 2020 season.
+HURRICANE, W.Va. — Putnam County Parks and Recreation board members decided last week that Waves of Fun, its wave pool at Valley Park in Hurricane, will not open for the 2020 season.

 All season passes will be honored for the 2021 season.
 Questions or concerns regarding season passes can be emailed to Ashley Deal, co-director of Putnam County Parks and Recreation, at adeal@putnamcountyparks.com.